Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Applications to Multipath Cohomology

 \end{example}}

-{Criterion~\ref{crit:FDM} says that we can infer a vanishing result for multipath cohomology by looking at smaller pieces in the graph. } The remaining criteria have a slightly different flavour; they are based on the existence of suitably ``embedded'' subgraphs.
-To formalise this statement we need the notion of $\nu$-equivalence.
+Criterion~\ref{crit:FDM} says that we can infer the vanishing of multipath cohomology by looking at smaller pieces in the graph.
+Our second criterion is based on the existence of suitably ``embedded'' subgraphs.
+To formalise this we need the notion of $\nu$-equivalence.

 \begin{defn} A morphism of directed graphs $\phi\colon \tG \rightarrow \tG'$ is a \emph{$\nu$-equivalence} away from a (possibly empty) set of vertices $V \in V(\tG)$, if the valence of $v \in V(\tG)$ is the same as the valence of $\phi(v) \in V(\tG')$, for every $v \in V(\tG) \setminus V$. \end{defn}